Jacobi Polynomials, Bernstein-type Inequalities and Dispersion Estimates for the Discrete Laguerre Operator: The evolution group

+for all $n$, $m\in\N_0$.
 It follows from \eqref{PP} that every element of the kernel of the operator $\E^{-\I tH_\alpha}$ is the Laplace transform of a product of two Laguerre polynomials.
-For $p>0$ one can compute it explicitly as
+Then using \cite[(4.11.35)]{erd} and \dlmf{15.8.7} together with Euler's transformation \dlmf{15.8.1}, after lengthy but straightforward calculations one arrives at \eqref{eq:explicit}. \end{proof}